sandravizz/Natural-disasters/README.md

 ## 0 EDA

-The first step is always to check your data and variable structure as well as general patterns and trends.
-For this purpose I used [arquero.js](https://uwdata.github.io/arquero/) as a data processing library and [plot.js](https://observablehq.com/plot/) as a plotting library.
+The first step is always to check your data and variables as well as general patterns and trends.
+For this purpose I used [arquero.js](https://uwdata.github.io/arquero/) as a data processing library and [plot.js](https://observablehq.com/plot/) as a plotting/charting library.
 Please find the whole analysis and findings in this [Observable notebook](https://observablehq.com/@sandraviz/billion-dollar-disasters-arquero-js-plot-js?collection=@sandraviz/billion-dollar-disaster).

 ## 1 Intro | TweenMax.js

 ![Intro](img/1A.png)

-For me it is very important to understand the real situation behind the analysis and visualisation, what is the so called _human_ factor of the project.
+It is very important for me to understand the whole situation behind the data I'm working with: what is the so called _human_ factor of the project.
 In the case of natural disasters it's mass destruction, deaths of humans and nature as well as putting a lot of people in hopeless living situations.

-I choose a sequence of three images to transmit a typical storyline and impressions in the situation of a natural disaster.
-I created a very short visual intro to the project using images, music and effects to create an atmosphere that matches the information shared.
+I choose a sequence of three images to transmit the atmosphere in the situation of a natural disaster.

 Often satellite images (like the frist one is referring to) are at the warning state of such an event.
 The second image showing an emergency police car with palms in the background bowing due to intense wind speed is a typical impression of a current natural disaster situation and finally an image of destruction using the color red to further more enhance the dramatic development in more recent years.